10 important terms to know when switching energy supplier

 The charge will appear on your energy bill in cents per day, excluding VAT.

 Your electricity supply region can be either ‘rural’ or ‘urban’.
 When switching electricity supplier we need to know your supply region so we can give you the most accurate comparison results.
 This is because rural standing charges are higher than urban standing charges due to the additional costs of maintaining supply to rural customers.

-When telling us your supply region don't presume you're in one or the other.
+When telling us your supply region don't assume you're in one or the other.
 Rural and urban areas are assigned by the ESB network according to your MPRN.
 For example, you might presume you're an urban customer because you're living in a 'built-up area', however, this may not always be the case.

-If you are unsure about your electricity supply region make sure to double check your energy bill where this information is clearly visible.
+If you are unsure about your electricity supply region make sure to double-check your energy bill where this information is clearly visible.

 5. Estimated Annual Bill